-The makeup of the Thesis defense committee must be approved by the Dean of Graduate Studies.
-It is the responsibility of the department to submit to the Graduate Studies Office for approval a suggested examining committee for each degree candidate, along with information regarding the date, time, and place of the examination.
+The makeup of the Thesis defense committee must be approved by the Dean of the School of Graduate and Advanced Studies.
+It is the responsibility of the department to submit to the School of Graduate and Advanced Studies for approval a suggested examining committee for each degree candidate, along with information regarding the date, time, and place of the examination.

 The chair of the examining committee must be a regular member of the Dartmouth faculty in the student's department/program.
 A student's thesis committee should be assembled to avoid potential or perceived conflicts of interest between faculty members and between faculty members and the graduate student.
 Such conflicts would include personal or financial relationships.
-The Dean of Graduate Studies should be consulted in instances where a potential conflict may exist.
+The Dean of the School of Graduate and Advanced Studies should be consulted in instances where a potential conflict may exist.